Beamish Museum: Department Store

 The Annfield Plain Industrial Co-operative Society store.

-Presented as the Annfield Plain Industrial Co-operative Society Ltd, (but more commonly referred to as the Anfield Plain Co-op Store) this department store opened in 1984, and was relocated to Beamish from Annfield Plain in County Durham.
+Presented as the Annfield Plain Industrial Co-operative Society Ltd, (but more commonly referred to as the Anfield Plain Co-op Store) this department store opened at Beamish 1984, havong been relocated from Annfield Plain in County Durham.
 The Annfield Plain co-operative society was originally established in 1870, with the museum store stocking various products from the Co-operative Wholesale Society (CWS), established 1863.
-A two-storey building, the ground floor comprises the three departments - grocery, drapery and hardware; the upper floor is taken up by the tea rooms (accessed from Redman Park via a ramp to the rear).
+A two-storey building, the ground floor comprises the three departments – grocery, drapery and hardware; the upper floor is taken up by the tea rooms (accessed from Redman Park via a ramp to the rear).
 Most of the items are for display only, but a small amount of goods are sold to visitors.
-The store features an operational cash carrier system, of the Lamson Cash Ball design - common in many large stores of the era, but especially essential to Co-ops, where customer's dividends had to be logged.
+The store features an operational cash carrier system, of the Lamson Cash Ball design – common in many large stores of the era, but especially essential to Co-ops, where customers' dividends had to be logged.